isomerpages/nlb-biblioasia/_jul-2009/Journey to the West: Dusty Roads, Stormy Seas and Transcendence.md

 From Faxian to Yijing, the travel accounts spanned a period of almost three centuries and gave a glimpse of the ages long removed by the sweep of history.
 Through their personalities and vivid descriptions, these writers have helped to bring those ages back to life.
 Perhaps more than anything else, they bring to us, at the beginning of the 21st century, the awareness of a rich and diverse Asian cultural heritage that has transcended time and place.

-***The author wishes to acknowledge the contributions of Dr Robert Knox, Former Keeper, Oriental &amp; Islamic Antiquities, The British Museum, in reviewing the paper***.
+<i>The author wishes to acknowledge the contributions of Dr Robert Knox, Former Keeper, Oriental &amp; Islamic Antiquities, The British Museum, in reviewing the paper.</i>

 <br>
 <div style="background-color: white;">